-Argyll & Bute Council’s Supporting Communities Fund is now open for applications and will close on 20 March 2021.
+Argyll and Bute Council’s Supporting Communities Fund is closed for applications.

 Not-for-profit community organisations, with an eligible governing document are eligible to apply for potentially up to £2,500 to support community projects.

 The Supporting Communities Fund (SCF) provides grants of potentially up to £2,500 for the voluntary sector, community councils and parent councils.

 Applicants are able to apply for up to 100% of the total funding costs for any project / activity, up to the maximum possible award available, of £2,500.
 Organisations eligible to apply include voluntary, community, charities and social enterprises which may be involved in Sports and Leisure, Arts and Culture, Social Welfare or Education.
 This includes Community Councils and Parent Councils.

 The Supporting Communities Fund 2021/2022 is closed for applications.